 It's important that you use your initiative and seek out opportunities to develop and keep your skills up to date as the games industry is fast moving.
 Being aware of software and technological developments, for example, is important.
 Look to websites such as ArtStation and Polycount for tutorials, forums and community competitions.
 Video sharing platforms such as YouTube are also places where you can learn new skills and develop your existing ones.

 Relevant training and events across the UK are advertised by Ukie.
 You can sign up for free to their newsletter.
 Attending relevant events can help you to network with others in the field and find out about opportunities.
-Find out more at Ukie - Events & training.
+Find out more at Ukie - Events.

 You could also undertake a postgraduate course to develop your skills further.
 Courses are available in areas such as 3D games art, 3D computer animation and virtual reality game design and development.

-The game industry is growing, which means that once you've managed to get your first role, career prospects are generally good.
+The game industry is growing, which means career prospects are generally good.
 Game artists with the right combination of skills, knowledge and experience should be able to do well.

 The range of opportunities available and the time it takes to progress depend on a range of factors.
 These include the size and type of company you work for, the needs of the company and your skills and experience - including the types of games you've worked on, such as triple A (AAA) or double A (AA) games.